 Early on, Coulbourne and Jewett got supplies of oysters and fish mostly from those black watermen.
 With success came credibility, however, and white watermen started bringing catches to Navy Point as well.

-Trying to set Coulbourne and Jewett apart from the pack in this new marketplace, Frederick Jewett set out to make sure that consumers could see exactly what they were getting when buying from his company.
+Trying to set Coulbourne and Jewett apart from the pack in this new marketplace, Frederick Jewett set out to make sure that consumers could know exactly what they were getting when buying from his company.
 He developed the grading system—backfin, special, regular, claw, and lump—that is still in use today.

 TRIUMPHS AND TRIBULATIONS ALONG THE WAY